Flowx08/mlops/README.md

 # MLOPS

 Overall goal of the project:
 - For this project, we want to create an application that detects and classifies objects in images, using the pre-trained YOLOS model.
 If required, we will fine-tune this model for a specific class of object or objects.
+Alternatively, we can evaluate the model performance on a dataset using some best-practice scoring metrics.

 Framework:
 - Huggingface Transformers Repository